Randy (band)

-Randy is a Swedish punk rock band from Hortlax, Sweden, formed in 1992.
+Randy is a Swedish punk rock band from Hortlax, formed in 1992.
 While never achieving mainstream success, Randy have developed a cult following in the punk community over the years and were particularly successful in their homeland.
 They were particularly well-known for writing catchy songs with politically conscious messages, often broaching topics like income inequality, socialism, working-class revolutions throughout European history, and Karl Marx and Marxism.

 Randy were signed by Burning Heart Records, a sub-label of Epitaph Records, in the early 2000s.
 They have released six studio albums.
 The latest album, Randy the Band, was released in 2005 on Burning Heart and Fat Wreck Chords.

 History

 Randy began in 1992 in northern Sweden.
 Their guitarist, Johan Brändström, stated in an interview that he and the other band members were all close friends before forming Randy and that they formed the band out of their desire to "find a way to get away from dark winters and unemployment.
 Randy was our way out."

 The band has been noted for shifting their style of punk rock several times throughout their career.
 Brändström stated that the band changed styles so frequently because "we have to explore new things; otherwise, we get bored.
 Probably a bad thing for business, but who cares."
 In their early years, including up to the release of The Rest Is Silence in 1996, they were inspired by skate punk bands like NOFX and Propagandhi.
 However, after the release of The Rest Is Silence and the departure of their original bass player, Patrik Trydvall, they radically changed their musical style and adopted a more classic punk rock sound reminiscent of older rock and punk bands like The Clash, Thin Lizzy, The Misfits, and Ramones.
 They also leaned heavily on a fusion of garage punk and pop to form their new sound, which they branded "[their] Randy sound."
 Their first album they released after their transition in style, You Can't Keep a Good Band Down, earned praise from MaximumRockNRoll, which called it "the best melodic punk CD since Bad Religion's No Control."

 After his departure in 1997, Trydvall went on to contribute lead vocals in his now-disbanded punk rock group, Diefenbaker.